hjibarram/AGN_decompose/README.md

 | `ns`      | `$n_s$`     | Sersic index defining the shape of the light profile. | 2 | 0 | 15 |
 | `ellip`   | `$e_s$`     | Ellipticity of the model (0 = circular). | 0 | 0 | 10 |
 | `theta`   | `$\theta_s$` | Position angle of the model in degrees. | 0 | 0 | 180 |

 ---

-### 📌 Notes

-- All parameters are provided with an `ini_value` (initial guess), `inf_value` (minimum allowed), and `sup_value` (maximum allowed).
-- The `name_plot` field uses LaTeX syntax to allow rendering of mathematical symbols in plots or graphical output.
-- This configuration is likely used in an automated fitting pipeline or modeling framework.

----